Return to Campus Guidelines - Spring 2021

 - Activities that are considered high risk due to sustained person-to-person contact may be provided virtually.

 - In-person programming will be modified to limit attendees to 50 or fewer people at one time at event gatherings and will be designed to allow for social distancing and masking.

 Student Recreation Center (SRC) and Group Fitness Classes

-- The SRC is scheduled to reopen on Tuesday, August 18, with reduced capacity in the center at any given time.
+- The SRC will operate with reduced capacity in the center at any given time.

 - Employees will clean all touchpoints on stationary equipment frequently.
 Additional cleaning stations will be available for patrons, as usual, for cleaning equipment after each use.

 - Clean cloth or disposable face masks must be appropriately worn throughout the center, including while lifting weights or using weight machines.
 Additional face masks will be sold at the Campus Recreation Office.